Lithium hydride: Reactions

-though above 50 °C the product is lithium dithionite.
+though above 50 °C the product is lithium sulfide instead.

 LiH reacts with acetylene to form lithium carbide and hydrogen.
 With anhydrous organic acids, phenols and acid anhydrides, LiH reacts slowly, producing hydrogen gas and the lithium salt of the acid.
 With water-containing acids, LiH reacts faster than with water.
 Many reactions of LiH with oxygen-containing species yield LiOH, which in turn irreversibly reacts with LiH at temperatures above 300 °C: